|

 Map Collections (Selection)

 - William C. Wonders Map Collection (University of Alberta).
-Search database of digitized maps.
-Concentration of maps on North America, but has maps for all parts of the World.
-Also good collections for: Western Canada, Northern Canada, Poland, Germany, France, and archival collections for Ukraine, British Isles, and Eastern Europe.
+Search digitized map database.
+Concentration on North American maps, but also has maps for all parts of the World.
+Good collections for: Western Canada, Northern Canada, Poland, Germany, France, and archival collections for Ukraine, British Isles, and Eastern Europe.

 - Civil War Map Collections (Library of Congress American Memory).